Top questions to ask at a university open day

-- Do they hold interviews or is selection based on your UCAS application?
+- Do they hold interviews or is selection based entirely on your Ucas application?

 - How do they feel about gap years and deferred entry applications?

 - Is it an advantage to get your application in early?

 What the course will be like when you’re there – suggestions from a careers adviser